 Regression Results

-Along with the model fit statistics, results were returned to show what the significant factors were and coefficients are displayed in Table 4.
+Along with the model fit statistics, results were returned to show what the significant factors were, and coefficients are displayed in Table 4.

-For the panel regression with team fixed effects, the estimate for optimalPullPercent pvalue is 0.946 and is not statistically significant on the expected points added.
+For the panel regression with team fixed effects, the estimate for optimalPullPercent p-value is 0.946 and is not statistically significant on the expected points added.
 The goals for average and goals against average had estimates of 39.616 and 14.387, respectively.
 For each increase in goals for average, the expected points added goes up by 39.616; for every increase or decrease in goals against average, the expected points added decreases by 14.387.
 The p values are both less than 0.001; both factors are statistically significant in predicating expected points added.
 The standard errors for the variables are 7.4891 for optimal pull percent, 2.75355 for goals for average, and 3.72669 for goals against average.

 The logit panel regression returned similar results.
 OptimalPullPercent is not a statistically significant result with a p-value of 0.511.
 Goals for average produced log odds of 2.061 with a p-value of less than 0.001.
 For every one goal increase in goals for average, a team’s odds of making the playoffs increases by roughly a twofold factor.
 With a p-value less than 0.001, goals for average is statistically significant in impacting playoff qualification for a team.
 Goals against average returns a p-value of 0.494 and is not statistically significant.